Paul Goldschmidt Player Props: Cardinals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have a 4.10 team ERA that ranks 13th among all league pitching staffs.
+- The Marlins' 4.07 team ERA ranks 13th among all MLB pitching staffs.

-- Marlins pitchers combine to give up 92 total home runs at a clip of 1.1 per game (to rank 13th in the league).
+- Marlins pitchers combine to rank 12th in baseball in home runs allowed (92 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.